This post was most recently updated on March 28th, 2023.5 min read.

 One big reason for my disinterest has also been the Finnish tax law, which seems to hate cryptocurrencies, making owning and trading them legally a pain… But let’s not get there either – that’s another political tussle waiting to happen!

-That’s why I’ve decided to step away from the debates about the principles and politics around the crypto space, and focus purely on the practical values.
+That’s why I’ve decided to step away from the debates about the principles and politics around the crypto space and focus purely on practical values.

 And this brings me to the actual topic of this post (took me a while, eh?): The Brave browser, and BAT, the Basic Attention Token.

 BAT is a rare example of a cryptocurrency project that makes sense.
 It’s not the only one (not even close), but it does have an untypically high number of redeeming qualities – and I’m going to quickly go through them here.

 What’s BAT then?
 It’s an open-source, decentralized ad exchange platform built on the Ethereum platform.
 The token aims to value and reward user attention within the platform.
 In short: Advertisers pay BAT to website publishers for the attention of users.